Char1ie215/Intruction-for-Bamboo-P1S-/Readme.md

 1. to change your filament, please refer to https://wiki.bambulab.com/en/p1/manual/replacing-filament
 2. If you want to do multi-color printing, please refer to https://wiki.bambulab.com/en/software/bambu-studio/multi-color-printing

-   Noted: this link does not contain how to put on the materials, here is an reference image:
+   This link does not contain how to put on the materials, here is an reference image:

 ![image](https://github.com/user-attachments/assets/c8f969d9-bed6-4bb2-93a8-eb9fa02390f2)